foxharp/vislock/README.md

 flexibility of modern screen lockers and power managers.
 I've implemented my own primitive variants over the years, with varying levels of success.
 Mainly they've barely done what I needed, and little more.
-When I found physlock, it fit my needs perfectly... almost.
+When I found [physlock], it fit my needs perfectly... almost.
 So I've added the things that I've wanted, fixed the bugs I've caused, and maybe one or two others (not clear on those ;-), and it "Works for Me", as they say.